**CONTENT WARNING: COARSE LANGUAGE**

 There really isn’t anything new under the sun.
 The derogatory themes expressed by SJ just happens to be in the food industry this time around.

-The fact that many of these people feel free to mock or trivialize believers in Jesus without experiencing the threat of dire consequences (like torture or death) only comes to show that modern Christians are generally easy targets.
+The fact that many of these people feel free to mock or trivialize believers in Jesus without experiencing the threat of dire consequences (like torture or death) only shows that modern Christians are generally easy targets.
 In an era of so-called social justice, it seems like the very same people who preach love and tolerance also fully support dishing back this soft-served hate propaganda.

 It’s eye-for-an-eye, if not for the brain-freeze.